luissimas/zettelkasten/Flip-Flops.md

 ![[clearandpresetflip-flops.png]]

 ## T Flip-Flop
 The T flip-flop is a simple modification do the D flip-flop.
 Here we conect the outputs to the inputs of the circuit and controll them using a control input $T$.
-The circuit maintains the original state if $T=0$, and inverts its state if $T=1$.
+The circuit maintains the state if $T=0$, and inverts its state if $T=1$.

 ![[Tflip-flops.png]]